 Restoration Projects on Cameron Creek

-In an effort to address TMDLs* for sediment and temperature on the East Fork of the Bitterroot River, BRWF partnered with private landowners on Cameron Creek, one of the warmest tributaries entering the East Fork of the Bitterroot River, to do on the ground restoration projects to reduce stream temperatures.
+In an effort to address TMDLs* for sediment and temperature on the East Fork of the Bitterroot River, the Water Forum partnered with private landowners on Cameron Creek, one of the warmest tributaries entering the East Fork of the Bitterroot River, to do on the ground restoration projects to reduce stream temperatures.

 In 2016 volunteers added additional willow sprigs and erosion control logs to bolster the existing project and continue treatment on similar banks of the stream.